igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## 2xx response

-A **2xx response** is an HTTP status code indicating successful handling of a request.
+HTTP status code indicating successful handling of a request.

 Most webhook providers interpret any 2xx response as confirmation that the event was accepted.